Machine Learning Software Comparison 2024: Platforms & Pricing

 - MLOps: Tools for automating and managing the ML lifecycle, including model versioning, deployment, and monitoring.

-- Azure AI Services integration: Seamless integration with other Azure AI services like Cognitive Services for pre-built AI capabilities.
+- Azure AI Services integration: integration with other Azure AI services like Cognitive Services for pre-built AI capabilities.

 Use Cases for Azure Machine Learning